Our research is editorially independent but we

 Located an hour outside of Panama City in Chipley, Seacrest Wolf Preserve provides a humane sanctuary for displaced captive wolves on a verdant 400-acre farm.
 A non-profit organization with an extensive outreach program, the philosophy at this preserve is to educate others on the vital role wolves play in the natural world.
 It’s here that visitors have the rare chance to get up close and personal with these beautiful creatures and take scenic walking tours through large natural habitats.
 You’ll have the chance to encounter Gray, Arctic, and British Columbian wolves and have unique hands-on interaction along with plenty of once-in-a-lifetime photo opportunities.

 Considered by biologists to be one of the most significant nesting areas for loggerhead sea turtles in the Western Hemisphere, Archie Carr National Wildlife Refuge is one of Florida’s most treasured areas.
 Located in Melbourne Beach, this refuge stretches more than 20 miles along an undeveloped patch of the coastline and is the second most important loggerhead nesting beach in the world.
-With its beaches being host to more endangered green turtles in the United States and home of the rare leatherback turtles, reservations must be made to go on one of the guided turtle watches offered in June and July.
+With its beaches being host to more endangered green turtles in the United States and home to the rare leatherback turtles, reservations must be made to go on one of the guided turtle watches offered in June and July.
 Here visitors will be able to see as many as 1,000 nests per mile.

 Set on 870 square miles of a dramatic landscape of pristine watershed in Lakeland, Safari Wilderness Ranch is the perfect blend of ranch, safari and theme park, where hundreds of animals roam, and visitors can create memories that last a lifetime.
 In what feels like miles from civilization, the combination of open vistas and hundreds of grazing animals are highlighted by leafy bay trees and cypress domes.
 Experienced guides take visitors on a range of adventures, from a customized Vehicle Safari spotting eland, red lechwe, sitatunga, and springbok to a Kayak Safari to explore freshwater areas.
 For something truly unique, go on a Llama Trek or Camel Safari through the ranch’s various ecotypes, and you’ll feel like you’ve left Florida and stepped right into Africa.